 If you have an allergy to a specific metal, latex or adhesive, make sure your piercer is aware and that alternatives are available.
 “Depending on the piercing shop, higher end options should be available,” says D’Angelo.
 If you notice redness or hard tissue around the piercing, you might want to schedule a follow up with your piercer to check for an infection.

 Looking for inspiration?
 Start with Instagram — #CuratedEar has over 58,000 tags.
-Bring all of the photos to your piercer, sit down with them and figure out a plan.
+Bring all of the photos to your ear piercer, sit down with them and figure out a plan for your curated piercings.
 “Not every photo you find will work on your ear; something I have to remind my clients of from time to time is that everyone’s bodies are so unique, even down to our ears!” says D’Angelo.
 “A good piercer will know when a piercing might anatomically not be the best suited for their client, and instead of just doing it anyway to appease them, they will work with the client to find an alternative piercing or jewelry that has a chance to heal successfully.”

 We only recommend products we’ve independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.